benjamincmorris/personal-site/content/project/corpus/index.md

 ---
 title: Atypical Feature Descritpion in Language Input
 summary: Child language input reflects atypical more than typical features.
+More description of typical features early in development may provide a foothold for young learners.
 tags:
 - Communicative-Pressure
 date: "2016-04-27T00:00:00Z"